Timothy102/plot/README.md

 # plot
-Go simple-to-use library for plotting data as well as statistical computations on datasets, such as variances and covariances.
+Go simple-to-use library for plotting data as well as statistical computations on datasets, such as variances and covariances and Taylor series approximation for Cosine and the Exponential.

 You can upload your own dataset to plot or use a dataset with the correspondant output.
 Including the sigmoid and gaussian distribution.